TheGatesOfParadise/GamifiedToDo/README.md

 ================

-1.  add function for daily and todo
+1.  add/delete a daily and todo
-2.
+2. reset status and coins every 24 hours, does daily needs to have date property? throw out expired todo list